Activity / Job — Design

 AgentInvocationSpeccontaining provider-specific per-request args. - Emit the advisory

-CliInvocationStartedwith redacted argv and stdin blob ref. - Spawn the subprocess with a wall-clock timeout.
+CliInvocationStartedwith redacted argv, stdin blob ref, and resolved cwd. - Spawn the subprocess in that cwd with a wall-clock timeout.

 - Emit